 A list of the GCN stations can be found here, and the locations of the current GCN are shown in the figure below.
 The various GLOSS data centres provide different types of data for each station with different resolutions and levels of quality-control.
 A good place to start is the GLOSS Station Handbook, where clicking on a particular station and following the link to the station page will provide links to the different time series available for that station.The GLOSS Core Network (GCN) [defined as GLOSS 2010]

 Established in 1933, the Permanent Service for Mean Sea Level (PSMSL) is responsible for the collection, publication, analysis and interpretation of sea level data from the global network of tide gauges, including the GLOSS Core Network.
-It is based in Liverpool at the National Oceanography Centre (NOC), which is a component of the UK Natural Environment Research Council (NERC).
+It is based in Liverpool at the National Oceanography Centre (NOC).
 PSMSL generally relies on Member Nations to provide the final version of the monthly time series with all quality control assessments applied and documented.
 Where possible, in order to construct time series of sea level measurements at each station, the monthly and annual means are reduced to a common datum.
 This reduction is performed by the PSMSL making use of the tide gauge datum history provided by the supplying authority.
 The PSMSL archive comprises of ‘delayed-mode’ monthly mean sea level values most suitable for studies of long-term sea-level change; most studies of 20th century global sea level rise are based on the PSMSL data set.

 GLOSS is a global endeavour requiring the coordinated participation of an international group of agencies.
 The following data centres provide complimentary GLOSS data streams while helping to shape the future of the global in situ sea level observing network.
 In general, GLOSS data centres are associated with scientists involved with sea level research, which helps to maximise the quality of GLOSS datasets.